What is a colostomy?

-A transverse colostomy is performed on the middle section of the colon, and the stoma will be somewhere
+Transverse colostomy.
+This is done on the middle section of the colon.
+The stoma will be somewhere across

-across the upper abdomen.
-This type of surgery--often temporary--is typically performed
+the upper abdomen.
+This type of surgery is often temporary.
+It's typically done for

-for diverticulitis, inflammatory bowel disease, cancer, blockage, injury or a birth
+diverticulitis, inflammatory bowel disease, cancer, blockage, injury, or a birth defect.

-defect.
-In a transverse colostomy, the stool leaves the colon through the stoma before
+In a transverse colostomy, the stool leaves the colon through the stoma before reaching

-reaching the descending colon.
+the descending colon.
 Your stoma may have one or two openings.
-One opening
+One opening is for

-is for stool.
-The second possible stoma is for the mucus that the resting part of
+stool.
+The second possible stoma is for the mucus that the resting part of your colon

-your colon normally keeps producing.
-If you have only one stoma, this mucus will pass
+normally keeps producing.
+If you have only one stoma, this mucus will pass through

-An ascending colostomy goes on the right side of your abdomen, leaving only a short part of the colon active.
+Ascending colostomy.
+This goes on the right side of your abdomen.
+It leaves only a short part of the colon

-It is generally performed only when blockage or severe disease prevents a colostomy
+active.
+It's generally done only when blockage or severe disease prevents a colostomy

 further along the colon.

 You may be able to suck on ice chips on the same day as your surgery.
-You'll probably
+You'll likely

 be given clear fluids the next day.
-Some people eat normally within two days after
+Some people eat normally within 2 days after a

 A normal stoma is moist and pink or red colored.
 When you first see your colostomy,

-it may appear dark red and swollen, with bruises.
+it may look dark red and swollen, with bruises.
 Don't worry.
-Within a few weeks,
+In a few weeks, the color

-The bandage or clear pouch covering your colostomy right after surgery probably won't
+The bandage or clear pouch covering your colostomy right after surgery likely won't

 be the same type that you'll use at home.
 Your colostomy will drain stool from your